There are 3 areas of scientific concern here:

 <4mm initial beam diameter; divergence <0.5mRad, wavelength 650nm

-So can 122 blue photons per sq m actually sublimate CO2 into atmosphere?
-Yes, if already on the ‘cusp’.
+So can 300 blue photons per sq m/s actually sublimate CO2 into atmosphere?
+Yes, these photons carry sufficient energy (see below).

 Can these photons provide energy to photosynthetic life?
 Absolutely, it is a very efficient process of energy transfer.